OfficeDev/office-js-docs-pr/docs/testing/sideload-an-office-add-in-on-ipad.md

 - An iPad running iOS 8.2 or later with [Excel](https://apps.apple.com/app/microsoft-excel/id586683407) or [Word](https://apps.apple.com/app/microsoft-word/id586447913) installed, and a sync cable.

-- The manifest .xml file for the add-in you want to test.
+- The **manifest.xml** file for the add-in you want to test.

 > [!IMPORTANT]
-> You can't sideload an add-in on an iPad when it's running on localhost, so *first* [deploy the add-in](../publish/publish.md) to a non-local web server or web service.
-Then update all the URLs in the manifest to point to the new domain.
+> You can't sideload an add-in on an iPad when it's running on localhost.
+You must *first* [deploy the add-in](../publish/publish.md) to a non-local web server or web service.
+Then, update all the URLs in the manifest to point to the new domain.

 ## Sideload an add-in on Excel or Word on iPad using iTunes